AutumnAC/Attack-of-the-Sentient-Breakfast-Foods/README.md

 ### Flee

-**Objective:** The waffle wants to avoid getting eaten by a pancake.
+**Objective:** The waffle will try to avoid getting eaten by any nearby pancake.
 The waffle turns blue when in this state.

 #### Steering Behaviors

-- Flee: The waffle will run from nearby pancakes using multiple uses of the flee steering behavior, weighted by the distance between it and the pancakes (very similar to Separate).
+- Flee: The waffle will run from nearby pancakes by using the Flee steering behavior to avoid each of them, weighted by the distance between it and each pancake (in a way similar to the Separate steering behavior).
-    - Input: All pancakes within a certain range
+    - Input: All pancakes within a certain radius.
 - Bounds: The waffle will stay in bounds.
 - Obstacles
     - The waffle will avoid syrup in this state.